-participant-direction of services as specified in Appendix E available only to individuals who reside in the following geographic areas or political subdivisions of the state.
-Participants who reside in these areas may elec to direct their services as provided by the state or receive comparable services through the service delivery methods that are in effect elsewhere in the state.
-Specify the areas of the state affected by this waiver and, as applicable, the phase-in schedule of the waiver by geographic area:
+parti follo to di ited Implementation of Participant-Direction.
+A waiver of statewideness is requested in order to ma icipant-direction of services as specified in Appendix E available only to individuals who reside in the owing geographic areas or political subdivisions of the state.
+Participants who reside in these areas may rect their services as provided by the state or receive comparable services through the service delivery nods that are in effect elsewhere in the state. • rify the areas of the state affected by this waiver and, as applicable, the phase-in schedule of the waive graphic area: